huggingface/dataset-viewer/docs/source/statistics.md

 ### string_label

-If string column has less than or equal to 30 unique values within the requested split, it is considered to be a category.
+If the proportion of unique values in a string column within requested split is lower than or equal to 0.2 and the number of unique values is lower than 1000, or if the number of unique values is lower or equal to 10 (independently of the proportion), it is considered to be a category.
 The following measures are returned:

 * number and proportion of `null` values
 * number of unique values (excluding `null`)